The Media Helping Media ethics section is designed to help journalists navigate some of the challenges they might face as they go about their work.

 Many people have written editorial guidelines, and a search of the web will throw up dozens of variations.
 We have chosen to base the Media Helping Media guidelines on the BBC’s Editorial Guidelines.
 This is mainly because the two founders of Media Helping Media spent many years working at the BBC and have trained thousands of journalists in how to apply these guidelines.

 However, the Media Helping Media guidelines are significantly different.
-Because they are used in training courses in various parts of the world, they are continually adapted and rewritten to reflect regional issues and sensitivities.
+Because they are used in training courses in various parts of the world, they are continually updated to reflect regional issues and sensitivities.

-The issue in all cases is to deliver editorial excellence based on a clearly defined ethical code of practice that balances the rights to freedom of expression with editorial responsibility.
+The issue in all cases is to balance the right to freedom of expression with editorial responsibility.

 - Accuracy: Producing well-sourced information based on solid evidence